Pipe organ database and physical resources around Swiss organ culture

-The ODZ comprises of the following private bequests from individuals and from the archives of institutions:
+The ODZ’s stock comprises the following private bequests and institutional archives:

 Orgelbau AG Willisau archive